Bourns-A/Concurrency/README.md

 # Concurrency

-This respository contais my practice of basic usage and knowledge about Java Concurrent Programming
+This repository contais my practice of basic usage and knowledge about Java Concurrent Programming